MonoidalAttackTrees/ATLL-Formalization/README.md

-The Formalization of the Semantics for the Attack Tree Linear Logic
+The Formalization of the Semantics of the Attack Tree Linear Logic
 -------------------------------------------------------------------